 Store or Cover Your RV During Long Periods of No Use

-Now – we’ll admit that there are pros and cons of RV covers, and we wrote about it in the post we just linked to, but buying the proper type of RV cover can be very helpful toward the preservation of your rig’s paint and appearance.
+Unless you store your rig indoors, it’s a good idea to cover it during periods when it isn’t being used (which for many includes the winter months).
+Now, we’ll admit that there are pros and cons to RV covers, but buying the proper type of RV cover can be very helpful toward the preservation of your rig’s paint and appearance.

-If you’re in the process of researching the possibility of covering your RV, our post on RV covers may be helpful.
+If you’re researching the possibility of covering your RV, our post on RV covers may be helpful.

 What’s the First Thing To Try To Remove RV Black Streaks?

 As we mentioned, the best defense against black streaks on your RV is to mount a good offense and regularly clean it.
-However, if you’ve already got some stubborn stains to deal with, or if you’ve purchased an older RV that has black streaks you’d like to remove, we’ve got a couple of suggestions.
+However, if you’ve already got some stubborn stains to deal with or if you’ve purchased an older RV with black streaks you’d like to remove, we’ve got a couple of suggestions.

-• Medium duty pole with 1-1/16-Inch composite fiberglass handle
+- Medium duty pole with 1-1/16-Inch diameter composite fiberglass handle.

 Power Pressure Washer

-One of the tools we’ve found helpful in keeping our RV looking new over the years is an electric power pressure washer.
-This allows us to use a higher-pressure wash of the rig’s surface as well as the roof and engine and generator bays, while also saving water!
+One of the tools we’ve found helpful in keeping our RVs looking new over the years is an electric power pressure washer.
+This allows us to use a higher-pressure wash on the rig’s surface as well as the roof, engine, and generator bays, all while also saving water!

-PRO TIP: be VERY careful when using a pressure washer on your RV.
+PRO TIP: Be VERY careful when using a pressure washer on your RV.
 Getting the spray nozzle too close to a soft surface (EPDM/TPO roof membrane, Dicor/caulk seals, slide toppers, or awning fabric) COULD damage them.
+Keep the pressure washer’s wand far enough back that you don’t risk it hurting any of these surfaces.

 Professional Wash Stations

 For the first 12 years of our RV ownership, we washed our rig ourselves… exclusively.
-But about five years ago, after hearing lots of fellow RVers raving about professional truck washes, we decided to try one out for ourselves.
+But several years ago, after hearing lots of fellow RVers raving about professional truck washes, we decided to try one out for ourselves.
 And wow – did we love that pampering!
-For about $40, we’ve been able to get our rig professionally washed & dried, and it was well worth the cost.
+For about $40 (at the time & location we used… pricing varies), we were able to get our rig professionally washed & dried, and it was well worth the cost.

 Here’s our video showing you exactly how it happened – and why we found it worthwhile.